Who can be a Guide?

 Girl Guides is for girls of all cultures, faiths and abilities

-Membership of Girl Guides is open to girls from 5 to 17 years of age (depending on which State association), and women 18 years and over.
-Each girl and adult member makes a promise which shows their commitment to the principles of Guiding and is her link with the 10 million other Guides world wide.
+Membership of Girl Guides is open to girls from 5 to 17 years of age and women 18 years and over.
+Each girl and adult member makes a promise which shows their commitment to the principles of Guiding and is her link with the 10 million other Guides around the world.

 Girls 5-17 years and women from 18 years join Guides in their local community and become members of their State organisation.
 Each organisation offers girls the opportunity to enjoy Guiding through the Australian Guide Program.